 My first initiation with the prophetic Magical Deer

-Back in 1987 when I had my first (death) out of body, but this time it was in a very peaceful and healthy way (none after were like that, they were painful and distorting), I did not know that the day my experience with the mystical deer happened was the exact day of the Harmonic Convergence happening around the world, and hadn’t even heard about it because I was so young.
-It was a divine timing and my instantaneous experience had a great impact on me that changed the direction of my life.
+Back in 1987 when I had my second (death) out of body, but this time it was in a very peaceful way (none of my death or death initiations after were peaceful, they were painful and distorting).
+I did not know that the day my experience with the mystical deer happened was the exact day of the Harmonic Convergence around the world.
+It was a divine timing fated experience and my instantaneous experience had a great impact on me that changed the direction of my life.
 I have had hundreds of mystical experiences since then but the first is always the most impactual and mystical.

 It was a very hot August day and I had just mowed the grass and was finishing up some garden work.
 I was 29 years old, married with a two and four year old, both my parents would soon die the next two years.
 After cutting the lawn, I sat down on the steps of my back porch to rest and in an instant, I was about thirty feet above our huge oak tree in the yard.

 It was my first fully conscious, complete out of body (OBE) and a thought occurred as it was happening “if this is all of me way up here, then how how is my physical body without me”?
 At that moment a magical Deer began to wonder and walk into my back yard, and I said to myself from way up above the tree…